 Now as an investigation proceeds, insights accumulate and oversights diminish.
-This ongoing process, while it does not affect data inasmuch as they are or may be given, does affect enormously data inasmuch as they are sought out, attended to, combined now this way and now that in ever larger and more complex structures.
+This onigoing process, while it does not affect data inasmuch as they are or may be given, does affect enormously the data inasmuch as they are sought out, attended to, combined now this way and now that in ever larger and more complex structures.
 On the other hand, it is only as the structures take definite shape, as the process of asking further questions begins to dry up, that there commence to emerge the facts.
-For the facts emerge, not before the data are understood, but only after they have been understood satisfactorily and thoroughly.